 It’s important to note here that successful manufacturing data management is not all about new technologies and approaches.
 Top performers are also more likely to use established commercial applications such as MES (56%) and PLM (52%) as primary systems for manufacturing management.

 For Industry 4.0 to become a reality, companies must meet the manufacturing data management challenge head-on.
 This requires a focus on harmonizing data sets, integrating across the diverse data in a plant, and putting it all into context to convert data into information or analyze it for insights.
 In addition, this all needs to be done fast enough to impact performance.

 Companies need not only to recognize how important these manufacturing data management issues are, they need to invest in the people, processes, and technologies required to adequately address them.
 Top performers are already doing this.
 Their rate of improvement from their current baseline may threaten competitors.

 Despite this advantage held by the top performers, any manufacturer can make the investments and get on the path.
 It’s not too late to gain the benefits of being a top performer.
 Manufacturing data management initiatives are a clear path to making progress on Industry 4.0.
 Start with a strategy, then staff, and spin up programs on the most pressing aspects for the specific business.

 And don’t assume that technology investments have to be in new technology.
 Having the right primary systems in MES, PLM, finite scheduling, and instrumented, intelligent automation is the best start.

-It’ also important to note that, even with investments, the path may not be easy.
+It’s also important to note that, even with investments, the path may not be easy.
 Even top performers find the integration of manufacturing data difficult.
 So, pay attention to new approaches.
-Validate their fit as well as evaluate whether the current manufacturing data infrastructure will support your future needs.
+Validate their fit as well as whether your current manufacturing data infrastructure will support your future needs.

 Julie Fraser is the vice president of research, manufacturing, and operations, for Tech-Clarity.